+Figure 21.
+Distribution of PEG Ratios by Index

 Figure 22.
-Distribution of PEG Ratios by Index

-Figure 23.
-Percentage of Companies With Negative PEG Ratios by Index fundamentals.
+Percentage of Companies With Negative PEG Ratios by Index

+As described earlier, MarketGrader measures companies' fundamental strength from a GARP perspective, through 24 fundamental indicators.
+Each one of these offers a unique snapshot into a certain area of each company's fundamentals.
 However, what is usually most challenging for investors is putting all of these snapshots together into a cohesive framework that helps them decide, simply, whether to buy a stock or not.
 Providing that framework and painting a clear picture of a given company's investment prospects, from the perspective of GARP, is what MarketGrader's Score (MG ScoreTM) was designed to do, which is why it is the primary factor determining a company's inclusion to a MarketGrader index.
 In China this is particularly useful given the prevalence of underperforming SOEs in the equity market.
 Figure 24 presents a breakdown of China's benchmarks by MG ScoreTM.
 This figure offers a succinct summary of the quality of each of the indexes based on the financial and economic strength of the companies that constitute each of the indexes.